blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

    occupation◄───────────────┘
 ```

 where `Employee` is a subtype of `Person` which in turn is a subtype of `Being`.

 The three properties `name`, `age` and `occupation` would be present on `Employee` and considered all expanded properties for `Employee`.
+The user wants to remove the `age` property and add a `tenure` property.
+To do so would involve modifying existing constraints, and thus could not be done through type extension.
-The user wants to change the `age` property to a `tenure` property through duplication.
-They would have to create a new subtype of `Being` with the desired changes:
+As such, they would have to create a new subtype of `Being` with the desired changes:

 ```txt
 name◄─────Being───┐